905yash/905yash.github.io/aboutMe.md

         style="float: right;margin-left: 5px; width: 45%; height: 45%" />
 </div>

-<p>I’m currently a fourth-year student studying Systems Design Engineering at the University of Waterloo.
-Previously, I worked as <b>Technical Product Manager at data.world, Product Manager at bld.ai, Software Engineer at Capital One </b>and as a Full Stack Developer at an early-stage startup, Lean Payments, and <b>I’m seeking summer 2023 internships</b> in product roles.
+<p>I’m currently a final-year student studying Systems Design Engineering at the University of Waterloo.
+I'm currently a <b>Product Manager at Arctic Wolf Networks</b> and have previously worked as Technical Product Manager at data.world, Product Manager at bld.ai, Software Engineer at Capital One and as a Full Stack Developer at an early-stage startup, Lean Payments. <b>I’m currently seeking spring 2024 new-grad product and software roles</b>.
 I've been actively involved with student organizations; serving as a core member of the UW Product Management Club team and building solutions for non-profits with UW Blueprint.
 Outside of school and work, I’m a huge hockey and tennis fan and have been playing both since I was eight.
 I love the outdoors, am always ready to go for a hike and enjoy challenging myself with long distance running. <br><br>

 Feel free to reach out:<br>